Privacy Policy

 We may share and disclose information about you to third parties as required to achieve the purpose for which it was collected by our business or as required or permitted by law.
 We may disclose your personal information to:

-• merchants with whom we partner and from whom you purchase goods and services using a Payright loan.
-The information we share will not include your financial or credit information but may include information about a complaint you have raised with us about your Payright product or account or your purchase or service from the merchant;
+- merchants with whom we partner and from whom you purchase goods and services using a Payright loan.
+The information we share will not include information about you, which we have collected to assess your application for credit, such as income or expense information, or information obtained from a credit reporting body, but may include information about any complaint you have raised with us about your Payright product or account or your purchase or service from the merchant or where you are in default of your obligations to us under your loan (for example where you are not meeting your repayment obligations to us);

-• our related entities and their officers and employees;
+- our related corporate entities and their officers and employees;

 Due to the nature of cloud-based service providers it is not always possible to know where the network storage systems are located.
-Some third parties with which we share your information as described in this privacy policy may not be located in Australia, for example email services where the data may reside in a third-party data centre off shore.
+Some third parties with which we share your information (including credit information) as described in this privacy policy may not be located in Australia, for example email services where the data may reside in a third-party data centre off shore or third party customer service providers who are located offshore in countries such as the Philippines.
 We may also store your information in the cloud or other types of network storage systems which can be accessed from countries outside Australia via the internet.

-In order to access your personal information please contact Privacy Officer on care@payright.com.au.
+In order to access your personal information (including credit eligibility information) please contact Privacy Officer on care@payright.com.au.
 We will make every effort to provide you with your personal information unless otherwise required by law.

-Requests for personal information can only be made by the individual for whom the information relates to.
+Requests for personal information can only be made by the individual to whom the information relates to.
 We will make every effort to identify that you are the correct individual.

 Please note that we are entitled to refuse you access to your information under Australian law in circumstances including where:

-• Access would prejudice enforcement activities or the taking of appropriate action in relation to unlawful activity or serious misconduct.
+- Access would be likely to prejudice enforcement activities conducted by, or on behalf of, an enforcement body or the taking of appropriate action in relation to unlawful activity or serious misconduct we have reason to suspect you have engaged in.

-If correction of your personal information is required, please contact the Privacy Officer at care@payright.com.au.
+If correction of your personal information (including credit information or credit eligibility information) is required, please contact the Privacy Officer at care@payright.com.au.

 We will make every practicable effort to ensure the personal information we hold is accurate and up to date.